klinhle2306/SQL-Portfolio/README.md

    - Learn and practice SQL with real-world data scenarios.
    - Build foundational SQL skills, including relational joins and data aggregation

-  **4. Customer & Order Analystics Project:**
+  **4. Customer & Order Analytics Project**

   **Featured Database:** This repository contains SQL queries for analyzing messy sales data from a hypothetical database (BIT_DB).

   **Use cases:** The project focuses on extracting insights from January and February sales, including order counts, product performance, revenue, and customer behaviors.
-Designed to handle data inconsistencies, cleaned and filtered messy data, and demonstrate advanced SQL techniques such as joins, aggregations, and filtering.
+Designed to handle data inconsistencies, clean and filter messy data, and demonstrate advanced SQL techniques such as joins, aggregations, and filtering.

+**5. Spotify Data Analysis**

+ **Key Features**
+- **Data Exploration**: Comprehensive analysis of musical features such as danceability, energy, valence, and acousticness.
+- **SQL Queries**: Detailed SQL scripts to answer complex analytical questions.

+**Dataset**
+The dataset contains information on Spotify's Top 50 tracks from 2021, including:
+- Artist name
+- Track name and ID
+- Popularity
+- Musical features (e.g., danceability, energy, tempo)
+- Acoustic and instrumental qualities

+**Use Cases**

+This repository is ideal for:
+- Music analysts seeking insights into popular music trends.
+- Data scientists exploring feature correlations in musical datasets.
+- Developers looking for SQL query examples for analytical tasks.
+- Students working on data analysis and machine learning projects in the music industry.

 ---
 ## Contact Me